-- We encourage happy, caring, co-operative, friendly playtimes by following the playtime rules. - The main playground areas have markings and equipment to promote co-operative play and social interaction. - We operate a friendship stop to ensure that children do not feel lonely. - For all minor misdemeanors the child/children will be reasoned with and it will be explained to them that this is not acceptable behaviour and why. - For the children who do not conform and there is minor physical aggression they will be given 'Time-Out' in order to defuse the situation. - For serious incidents eg, violent or persistent aggression inside or outside the classroom, the sanctions outlined below will apply. - During lunchtime play the Lunchtime Supervisors are responsible for dealing with minor behaviour issues, and are recorded in an incident book.
-Anything more serious will be reported to the class teacher, who will record the incident on the behaviour log and follow up by either speaking to the child's parent, Deputy or Headteacher, as befits the nature of the incident.
+happy, caring, cofriendly playtimes by playtime rules. playground areas have equipment to promote play and social friendship stop to children do not feel

+- For all minor misdemeanors the child/children will be reasoned with and it will be - 1.
+Always plained a them that this is not acceptable behaviour and why. - 2.
+Use a quiet voice inside school ot conform and there is minor physical aggression they - Walk inside school Work environment of the school Walk inside school For serious incidents eg, violent or persistent aggression inside or outside the - 4.
+Leave dissolowith the responsible of the below will apply. - 5.
+We most investigation of the conservation of the supervisors are responsible for dealing with - 6.
+Leave minor provident to save the save of land an included the solution of the save minor of the save of the sa - 7.
+We must inder will be reported to the class teacher, who will record the incident on the - behaviour log and follow up by either speaking to the child's parent.
+Deputy or We must walk on the path and not on the road when coming and going home from school Headteacher, as befits the nature of the incident.
+8.